 The inflammation may cause clogging of the meibomian glands and prevents these glands from producing enough of an oil that helps stop tears from evaporating too quickly.
 This is more often found in men.

 There are some other causes of dry eye.
 For instance, people who use these medicines may sometimes experience dry eye as a side effect:

 - nasal decongestants

 - medications for Parkinson’s

 Diseases affecting the skin on or around the eyelids may also cause dry eye symptoms, as can some allergies.
 Immune system disorders such as Sjögren’s syndrome, lupus, and rheumatoid arthritis may also cause dry eye.

 Long-term use of contacts

 Dry eye can occur to anyone, at any age.
-However, older adults seem to be particularly at risk of dry eye.
+However, older adults seem to be particularly at risk for dry eye.
 An estimated

-Women are known to be more at risk of dry eye when pregnant and after menopause.
+Women are known to be more at risk for dry eye when pregnant and after menopause.